-As it has always maintained a strong connection with the Osaka development both historically and geographically, the Higashinari Ward is a residential area rich of historic spots and cultural sites.
-Throughout the ward there are indeed many small-size temples and shrines that, even though they are not a popular tourist attraction, have a special bond with people residing in the area.
+As it has always maintained a strong connection with the Osaka development both historically and geographically, the Higashinari Ward is a residential area rich with historic spots and cultural sites.
+Throughout the ward, there are indeed many small temples and shrines that, even though they are not a popular tourist attraction, have a special bond with people residing in the area.

 The east part of the ward, next to Higashi Osaka, is famous for its manufacture industry.
-This began formerly with the production of sugegasa or Asian conical hat during the Nara period (710 – 794 CE) and continued with the diffusion of foundries during the Edo period (1603 – 1868 CE).
-During Meiji (1868 – 1912 CE) and Taisho (1912 – 1926 CE) periods the establishment of many factories made the Higashinari Ward develop as one of the Osaka most representative industrial areas.
+This began formerly with the production of sugegasa or Asian conical hat during the Nara period (710-794 CE) and continued with the diffusion of foundries during the Edo period (1603-1868 CE).
+During Meiji (1868-1912 CE) and Taisho (1912-1926 CE) periods, the establishment of many factories made the Higashinari Ward develop as one of Osaka’s most representative industrial areas.

-The shrine is dedicated to a important god (Engishiki Daimyoujin Taisha) and is listed in the engishiki book of shrine names.
+The shrine is dedicated to an important god (Engishiki Daimyoujin Taisha) and is listed in the Engi Shiki book of shrine names.
 Four gods are worshipped, including Shitateruhime no Mikoto.
 The origin of the shrine is very old as Shitateruhime no Mikoto was worshipped on Akume Mountain in 28BC.
-In 607, when the figure of the god was moved to the main shrine, the Emperor honored the ceremony with his presence.
+In 607, when the figure of the god was moved to the main shrine, the Emperor honoured the ceremony with his presence.
 In 859, the rank of the shrine was raised.
 Due to the fires of the Battle of Ishiyama in 1570, the shrine moved to its current location.
-It houses the guardian deity of the old Kohashi Village, and owns many cultural assets.
+It houses the guardian deity of the old Kohashi Village and owns many cultural assets.

-This shrine houses the guardian deity of old Nakamichi Village, dedicated to Susanoo no Mikoto.
-It originated when Fujiwara no Michinaga established a second house in this place and worshipped here.
+This originated when Fujiwara no Michinaga established a second house in this place and worshipped here.
 They say that local people rebuilt the main hall of the shrine in 1166 and moved it to its current location in 1584.
 The original name of the shrine was Gozutenno Hakusangongen, but it was changed to Yasaka Shrine in 1872.

 Home of the guardian deities of old Oimazato Village and dedicated to two gods, including Izanagi no Mikoto, this shrine is said to have originated in 587.
 At the time of the Battle of Ishiyama (1570), fires destroyed the shrine, but it was rebuilt and since the Genna Era (early 17th century), the shrine was customarily visited by castellans for Osaka Castle when they were inaugurated and inspected their territory.
 It was formerly called Kumanogongen, but in 1872, the current name was instituted.
 In 1911, it incorporated Yatsurugi Shrine, with the guardian deity of old Higashi-imazato Village.